yeonise/daily-code-snippets/HTTP1.1/Hypertext-Transfer-Protocol--HTTP1.1.md

 in general. <br>
 Likewise, any server may act as an origin server, proxy, gateway, or tunnel, switching behavior based on the nature of each request.<br>

+**origin server**<br>
+The server on which a given resource resides or is to be created. <br>

+**proxy**<br>
+An intermediary program which acts as both a server and a client for the purpose of making requests on behalf of other clients. <br>
+Requests are serviced internally or by passing them on, with possible translation, to other servers. <br>
+A proxy MUST implement
+both the client and server requirements of this specification. <br>
+A "transparent proxy" is a proxy that does not modify the request or response beyond what is required for proxy authentication and identification. <br>
+A "non-transparent proxy" is a proxy that modifies the request or response in order to provide some added service to the user agent, such as group annotation services, media type transformation, protocol reduction, or anonymity filtering. <br>
+Except where either transparent or non-transparent behavior is explicitly stated, the HTTP proxy requirements apply to both types of proxies. <br>

+**gateway**<br>
+A server which acts as an intermediary for some other server. <br>
+Unlike a proxy, a gateway receives requests as if it were the origin server for the requested resource; <br>
+the requesting client may not be aware that it is communicating with a gateway. <br>

+**tunnel**<br>
+An intermediary program which is acting as a blind relay between two connections. <br>
+Once active, a tunnel is not considered a party to the HTTP communication, though the tunnel may have been initiated by an HTTP request. <br>
+The tunnel ceases to exist when both ends of the relayed connections are closed. <br>

 > 이 스펙은 참여자들의 역할과 HTTP 통신의 대상들을 지칭하기 위한 여러 용어를 사용합니다. <br>
 >
 > `connection` <br>